 Information about the effectiveness of these voluntary standards and commitments are scarce and while they are being trialled and implemented across supply chains, decision makers remain in the dark.
 With so much at stake, there is keen interest to better understand the positive and negative, intended and unintended, impacts of these commitments, both in specific contexts and more broadly across landscapes, regions, and supply chains.

-The Good Growth Partnership is supporting the establishment of the Global Impacts Platform, an initiative that is led by the ISEAL Alliance.
-This online repository of information will consolidate data, fill gaps in the evidence base and help to inform decision-making by synthesizing and communicating available information about sustainable production and voluntary sourcing initiatives and commitments.
-Slated for launch in mid-2019, the Global Impacts Platform is oriented to meet the needs of business leaders, policy makers, and researchers as they shape standards and sustainable supply chain interventions.
+The Good Growth Partnership has supported the establishment of Evidensia, an initiative that is led by the ISEAL Alliance.
+This online repository of information consolidates data, fills gaps in the evidence base and helps to inform decision-making by synthesizing and communicating available information about sustainable production and voluntary sourcing initiatives and commitments.
+Launched in 2019, Evidensia is oriented to meet the needs of business leaders, policy makers, and researchers as they shape standards and sustainable supply chain interventions.

 Evidensia’s mission is to put evidence at the heart of sustainability actions and decisions.